abaumgarten42/Azure_Stuff/How_to_fix_Error_C0000034_Azure_VM_booting/README.md

 ![Attach Disk](assets/attachDisk2Repair01.png)

-- Start the Repair01 VM and login
+- Start the *Repair01* VM and login
 - In the Explorer navigate on the attached Disk, for instance Drive E:, to *E:\Windows\WinSxS*

 ![Pending.xml](assets/pendingxml.png)

 - Modify the permission of *E:\Windows\WinSxS\pending.xml*
   - The user needs the permission to modify *the pending.xml*
-- Create a copy of the *the pending.xml* as a backup
+- Create a copy of the *the pending.xml* as a backup (better safe than sorry)
 - Open the *pending.xml* in an editor (Notepad or Notepad++) - Loading might last a little bit because of the file size ;-)
 - In the file search for *0000000000000000.cdf-ms* (using Strg+F in the editor)
 - Delete the following lines: